CianMRoche/AstroWiki/Plasma and lensing/Plasma and lensing - Questions.md

 Has been used in [[FRBs#FRB|FRBs]] to demonstrate they must be extragalactic. shape of galactic "cone" thingy just because moving away from latitude 0 is moving out of the disk, so less material, so dispersion measure gets smaller.
 This shows a stark difference between FRB dispersion measures and things we see out of the disk in the [[Milky Way]].
 Note that knowing the distance to a galactic pulsar (blue below) we can get an estimate of the column density, or vice versa.
 ![[frb_dm.jpg]]

+Calvin's thesis talk:
+- A very clean probe, good up to $10^{10}\,\pu{K}$
+- Even mostly metallicity dependent since that dependence is suppressed by the electron to proton mass ratio.

 ## 93
 **What is the physical significance of the plasma frequency?**